 In the past, mathNEWS has on occasion gone nuts and put out a parody issue like the recentish CosMATH politan and the not-so-recent Mathlean's, Toronto Moon, ybarm, Daglobenpost, Mathim, and Impotent.
 It doesn't happen often because those things take a lot of time and effort, but if you are nice to the editors they may give you a complimentary copy.
-We are working on a new special issue to be released soon, Rational Mathematic (you get a cookie if you guess what this is a parody of).
 Oh, and yes, mathNEWS really has been around since 1973.
 (Issue 500 was another issue that took time and effort.)
-Feel free to drop by our office (MC 3030) when it's open to look at our mathNEWS Gallery/Shelf o' Memorabilia, which includes, among other items: a piece of Red Room paneling, an EMS Library Sign dating back before the books were moved off the fourth floor of MC into the "new" DC building, and a silk-screen from Math Frosh Week 1979.
+Feel free to drop by our office (MC 3030) when it's open to look at our mathNEWS Gallery/Shelf o' Memorabilia, which includes, among other items: a piece of Red Room paneling, an EMS Library Sign dating back before the books were moved off the fourth floor of MC into the "new" DC building, an old bottle of Orbitz, and a silk-screen from Math Frosh Week 1979.
 And dirt.
 A disturbing amount of dirt in jars.
 You can even just come by to say 'hi' or drop off an article in person.